Fist of Fury: Plot

-Set in late Summer 1910 Shanghai, Chen Zhen returns to Jingwu School to marry his fiancée Yuan Li'er.
-However, he learns that his master Huo Yuanjia has died, apparently from illness, which devastates Chen.
-During the funeral, people from a Japanese dojo in Hongkou District arrive to taunt the Jingwu students.
-Wu En, translator and advisor for the Japanese dojo's grandmaster Hiroshi Suzuki, taunts Chen by slapping him on the cheek several times, and dares him to fight one of Suzuki's protégés.
+In 1908 Shanghai, Chen Zhen returns to Jingwu School to marry his fiancée Yuan Li'er, but learns that his master Huo Yuanjia has died, apparently from illness, which devastates him.
+During the funeral, members of a Japanese dojo in Hongkou District arrive to taunt the Jingwu students.
+Wu En, translator and advisor for the Japanese dojo's grandmaster Hiroshi Suzuki, taunts Chen by slapping him on the cheek several times and dares him to fight one of Suzuki's protégés.

 They present a sign to Jingwu School, bearing the words "Sick Man of East Asia", seemingly to insult Huo Yuanjia, describing the Chinese as "weaklings" in comparison to the Japanese.
 The protégé taunts the Jingwu students to fight him and promises, "I'll eat those words if any Chinese here dare to fight and defeat me".
-Chen Zhen wants to retaliate, but is prevented from doing so by Fan Junxia, the most senior student in the school.
+Chen Zhen wants to retaliate, but is prevented by Fan Junxia, the most senior student in the school.
 Shortly afterwards, Chen Zhen goes to the Hongkou dojo alone to return the sign.
 He winds up fighting the Japanese students, defeating all of them, including their sensei, single-handedly.
-He smashes the glass on the sign and makes the students who taunted him earlier chew up the paper bearing the derogatory words, so as to make them literally "eat their words".
+Chen smashes the glass on the sign and makes the students who taunted him earlier chew up the paper bearing the derogatory words, so as to make them literally "eat their words".

-Later, Chen takes a stroll to a park.
-A Sikh guard refuses him entry, due to a posted sign that forbids dogs and Chinese in the park.
-After the guard allows a foreigner to bring her pet dog into the park, a Japanese man approaches Chen and tells him that if he behaves like a dog, he will be allowed to go in.
+Later, Chen takes a stroll to a park, but a Sikh guard refuses him entry, due to a posted sign that forbids dogs and Chinese in the park.
+After the guard allows a foreigner to bring her pet dog into the park, a Japanese man approaches Chen and tells him that if he behaves like a dog, Chen will be allowed to go in.
 Chen beats up the man and his friends in anger.
 After the fight, Chen breaks the sign.
 The guard blows his whistle to alert the police, but the citizens who watched the whole fight help Chen to escape the park.
 The Japanese students and their master retaliate by attacking Jingwu School on Suzuki's orders.
 After causing severe damage, the Japanese students leave.
 Wu, accompanying the Japanese students, warns Jingwu School to hand over Chen.